Franco-German Institute: History

-The institute currently has approximately 20 members of staff, including five researchers.
+The institute currently [when?] has approximately 20 members of staff, including five researchers.

 Profile and activities

 The DFI conducts applied research and provides consultancy on social, political and economic developments in France and on topics relating to Franco-German relations.
 The core research areas of economic policy, social policy, European policy, and intercultural communication form the focus of its activities, which are mainly long-term projects, partially or wholly funded by external financing from foundations or businesses.
 With the aim of promoting links between research and practice, the DFI hosts conferences and seminars, publishes extensively, and provides background information for the media.

 In addition to this, the institute holds seminars and training sessions for various groups.
 Participants include journalists and students from France and Germany.
 The research staff also teach at German and foreign universities.

 The institute’s activities are chiefly directed at decision makers and those occupying positions of influence in politics, business, education and the media, but also at the German and French public.